sobrase/offkub/roles/traefik_gateway/README.md

 # traefik_gateway role

 This role deploys Traefik Gateway in an air‑gapped Kubernetes cluster using a Helm chart rendered to YAML.
 The `fetch_offline_assets.sh` helper downloads the chart and generates `traefik.yaml` with `helm template` so Helm is not required on the target hosts.
+The template command now includes CRDs to avoid additional downloads when deploying.
 The role applies the Gateway API CRDs and then the rendered manifest which includes RBAC rules, the controller and the default `GatewayClass` and `Gateway` objects.
+The dashboard IngressRoute is disabled to keep the deployment minimal.
+`fetch_offline_assets.sh` also strips the `maxSurge` field from the DaemonSet update strategy because Kubernetes forbids setting `maxSurge` when `maxUnavailable` is non-zero.

 ## Files
 - `standard-install.yaml` – Gateway API CRDs